Sunflower seed oil is packed with nutrients vital for healthy, strong hair and skin. Here’s everything you need to know to put it to use.

 As with most supplements and health foods, not all forms of sunflower oils are created equal.

 The way in which sunflowers are grown, processed and packaged can impact the strength and nutritional content of the final product.
-Consider purchasing only organic options, which are produced without exposure to pesticides, herbicides and other dangerous chemicals.
+Consider purchasing only plant-based options, which are produced without exposure to pesticides, herbicides and other dangerous chemicals.